Smurf/dockerpilot/README.md

 # Caveats

-* The container is currently configured to build only the master branch of the official openpilot repo.
+* The container is currently configured to build only the master branch of [my own branch](https://github.com/Smurf/openpilot).

-* The container **does not** pass webcams through as-is. **Modify `run.sh` to pass through USB devices such as panda and webcams!**

 * You must be in the docker group.